statiqdev/Website/input/framework/content/index.md

 Order: 3
+Xref: content
+Title: Working With Content
 ---
-Document content is what most [modules](xref:about-modules) manipulate and it's what will presumably be output to disk at the end of a [pipeline](xref:pipelines-and-modules).Document content is often read from files, though it can also come from a database, a web service, or any other source.
-Documents are immutable and must be cloned to change their content.
+Document content is often read from files, though it can also come from a database, a web service, or any other source and there are a variety of [modules](xref:about-modules) and other ways of working with content.